kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		\hat{\beta}_{AB} &= +\widetilde{y}_1 - \mathring{y}_2 - \mathring{y}_3 + \widetilde{y}_4 + \mathring{y}_5 - \widetilde{y}_6 - \widetilde{y}_7 + \mathring{y}_8\\
 		\hat{\beta}_{AC} &= \\
 		\hat{\beta}_{BC} &= \\
+		\hat{\beta}_{ABC} &= \\

-Imagine for example that the :math:`y` response was increased by :math:`g` units for batch 1 experiments, and increased by :math:`h` units for batch 2 experiments.
+Imagine now the :math:`y` response was increased by :math:`g` units for the batch 1 experiments, and increased by :math:`h` units for batch 2 experiments.
 You can prove to yourself that these biases will cancel out for all main effects and all two-factor interactions.
+The three factor interaction of :math:`\hat{\beta}_{ABC}` will however be heavily confounded.

 Another way to view this problem is that the first batch of materials and the second batch of materials can be represented by a new variable, called :math:`D` with value of :math:`D_{-} =` batch 1 and :math:`D_{+} =` batch 2.
-We will see later how can consider this new factor to be generated from the other three: **D = ABC**.
+We will show next that we must consider this new factor to be generated from the other three: **D = ABC**.

 We will also address the case when there are more than two blocks in the next section on the :ref:`use of generators <DOE-generators>`.
+For example, what should we do if we have to run a :math:`2^3` factorial but with only enough material for 2 experiments at a time?

+..
+DOE-fractional-factorials:

 Fractional factorial designs
 ===========================================

-When there are many factors, then the :math:`2^k` runs required for a full factorial can quickly become large.
-You are responsible for a cell-culture bioreactor at a pharmaceutical company and there is a drive to minimize the production of a destructive by-product.
-Variables known to be related with this by-product are: the temperature profile (:math:`T_{-}`: a fast initial ramp then constant temperature or :math:`T_{+}` a slow increase over time), the dissolved oxygen, the agitation rate, pH, substrate type.
+When there are many factors that we have identified as being potentially important, then the :math:`2^k` runs required for a full factorial can quickly become large and too costly to implement.

+For example, you are responsible for a cell-culture bioreactor at a pharmaceutical company and there is a drive to minimize the production of an inhibiting  by-product.
+Variables known to be related with this by-product are: the temperature profile (:math:`T_{-}`: a fast initial ramp then constant temperature or :math:`T_{+}` a slow ramp over time), the dissolved oxygen, the agitation rate, pH, substrate type.
 These five factors, at two levels, require :math:`2^5 = 32` runs.
-It would take almost a year to collect the data at 10 days per culture.
+It would take almost a year to collect the data when each experiment requires 10 days (typically in this industry), and parallel reactors are not available.

 Furthermore, we are probably interested in only the 5 main effects and 10 two-factor interactions.
 The remaining 10 three-factor interactions, 5 four-factor interactions, a single five-factor interaction are likely not too important, at least initially.
+A full factorial would estimate 32 effects, even if we likely only interested in at most 16 of them (5 + 10 + 1 intercept).

-Running a half fraction, or quarter fraction, of the full set still allows us to estimate the main effects and two factor interactions in many cases, at the expense of confounding the higher interactions.
+Running a half fraction, or quarter fraction, of the full set will allow us to estimate the main effects and two-factor interactions (2fi) in many cases, at the expense of confounding the higher interactions.
 For many real systems it is these main effects that are mostly of interest.
-In this section we show how to construct and analyze these fractional factorials, which are tremendously useful when screening many variables - especially for a first-pass at experimenting on a new system.
+In this section we show how to construct and analyze these :index:`fractional factorials <pair: fractional factorial; experiments>`, which are tremendously useful when :index:`screening <pair: screening designs; experiments>` many variables - especially for a first-pass at experimenting on a new system.

 .. _DOE-half-fractions:

 Half fractions
 ~~~~~~~~~~~~~~~~~~

 A half fraction has :math:`\frac{1}{2}2^k = 2^{k-1}` runs.
 But which runs do we omit?
 Let's use an example of a :math:`2^3` full factorial.
 A half-fraction would have 4 runs.
-Since 4 runs can be represented by a :math:`2^2` factorial, write down the usual :math:`2^2` factorial for 2 factors (**A** and **B**), then construct the :math:`3^\text{rd}` factor as the product of the first two (**C** = **AB**).
+Since 4 runs can be represented by a :math:`2^2` factorial, we start by writing down the usual :math:`2^2` factorial for 2 factors (**A** and **B**), then construct the :math:`3^\text{rd}` factor as the product of the first two (**C** = **AB**).

 .. tabularcolumns:: |c||c|c|c|